 Contact Student Financial Services to determine if federal work study is an option for you.

 Does my SCA/CA stipend count toward my MEL?

-Yes, stipends do count as earnings and will be monitored.
-Your contract with the housing office stipulates that you should not be working elsewhere, so you should verify with the housing office to clarify if there is any conflict with your working in another department.
+Yes, stipends do count as earnings.
+Your contract with the housing office stipulates that you should not be working elsewhere.
+Check with the housing office to determine if there is any conflict with your working in another department.

-If a student’s tax liability is greater than $250 a semester, the maximum earnings limit may be increased to accommodate the taxes.
-For those students with tax amounts below the $250/semester there is leeway with the maximum earnings limit, but the total earnings must not exceed the MEL plus $300.
-This tax will be due every semester and students should consider paying the expense with savings from summer/January intersession earnings.
+If a student’s tax liability is greater than $250 a semester, the MEL may be increased to accommodate the tax obligation.
+For those students with tax amounts below the $250/semester there is leeway with the MEL, but the total earnings must not exceed the MEL plus $300.
+This tax will be due each semester and students should consider paying the expense with savings from summer/January intersession earnings.
 To inquire about increasing your MEL to manage the international tax, please email Student Financial Services.